 The consolidated financial statements include the accounts of Sohu and its wholly-owned and majority-owned subsidiaries and variable interest entities ("VIEs").
-All intercompany transactions have been eliminated.
+VIEs are consolidated if the Company is the primary beneficiary.
+All intercompany transactions are eliminated.

 For majority-owned subsidiaries and VIEs, noncontrolling interest is recognized to reflect the portion of their equity which is not attributable, directly or indirectly, to the controlling shareholder.
 As Sohu is Changyou's controlling shareholder, Changyou's financial results have been consolidated with those of Sohu for all periods presented.
 To reflect the economic interest in Changyou held by shareholders other than Sohu, Changyou's net income attributable to these shareholders is recorded as noncontrolling interest in Sohu's consolidated statements of operations, and Changyou's cumulative results of operations attributable to these shareholders, along with its changes in shareholders' equity and adjustment for share-based compensation expense in relation to those share-based awards which are unvested and vested but not yet settled, are recorded as noncontrolling interest in Sohu's consolidated balance sheets.
-See Note 2-Changyou Transactions-Sohu's Shareholding in Changyou and Note 10-Noncontrolling Interest.
+See Note 2 - Changyou Transactions - Sohu's Shareholding in Changyou and Note 10 - Noncontrolling Interest.